How To Visit Bryce Canyon in a Day

 Bryce Canyon National Park is in the middle of nowhere.

-Below are estimated distances to plan a road trip from a few of the surrounding cities:
+To give you an idea of how far you’ll be driving, below are estimated distances to plan a road trip from a few of the surrounding cities:

 • Distance from Salt Lake City – 270 miles